Recognizing and Combating COVID-19 Chargeback Fraud

 Table of Contents

-The fraudsters know that a lot of people are moving into what are, for them, uncharted ecommerce waters, and they’re pulling out all the stops to trick and deceive them.
-We’ll leave it to others to judge what kind of person would be scamming frightened people and stealing their money in the midst of a deadly global pandemic — let’s focus on the types of schemes law enforcement has been seeing, and what sorts of education or preventive measures can be levied against them.
+The fraudsters know that there are a lot of people shopping online at the moment who are still fairly new to eCommerce, and they’re pulling out all the stops to trick and deceive them.
+We’ll leave it to others to judge what kind of person would be scamming frightened people and stealing their money in the midst of a deadly global pandemic — let’s focus on the types of schemes law enforcement has been seeing and what kinds of defenses can be raised against them.

 Why is COVID-19 such a force for chargebacks?

 - People are desperate.
-The lockdowns have been hard on people, and many are facing loss of employment, eviction, and lack of basic necessities like food.
-Accordingly, people are looking for ways to save money or get funds to survive, and fraud becomes tempting in that place.
+The lockdowns have been hard on people, and many are facing loss of employment, eviction, and a lack of basic necessities.
+Accordingly, people are looking for ways to save money or get what they need to keep a roof over their heads, and committing fraud becomes tempting.

-Merchants who sell highly sought-after goods right now, such as protective masks, gloves, hand sanitizer, and toilet paper, must be truthful and transparent with their customers when it comes to stock availability, delivery times, possible delays, and other issues that could lead to a dispute.
-It’s better to miss out on a sale than to overpromise, fail to deliver, and end up with a chargeback on your hands.
+It’s better to miss out on a sale than to over-promise, fail to deliver, and end up with a chargeback on your hands.
 Plus, the more customers get used to seeing merchants practice transparency and disclosure, the easier it is to draw a contrast with the shady fraudulent merchants and recognize their false promises for what they are.

 If you’re getting new customers or seeing increased business as a result of the pandemic, this is a good time to update and publicize your terms and conditions, make sure your merchant descriptor is clear and accurate, and to be lenient and generous with your return and refund policy.